 During the carboxylation reaction reduced hydroquinone form of vitamin K is converted to a 2,3-epoxide form.
-The regeneration of the hydroquinone form requires an uncharacterized reductase.
-This latter reaction is the site of action of the coumarin based anticoagulants such as warfarin (trade name = Coumadin®).
+The regeneration of the hydroquinone form requires the action of the enzyme vitamin K epoxide reductase (VKORC1) which involves a two-step reaction.
+These latter reactions are the site of action of the coumarin based anticoagulants such as warfarin (trade name: Coumadin®).

 In the average U.S. diet, meats and eggs are the most common food sources of the menaquinone form of vitamin K. Excellent sources of vitamin K include spinach, Brussels sprouts, Swiss chard, green beans, asparagus, broccoli, kale, mustard greens, green peas and carrots.
 Fermentation of foods can increase their vitamin K content.
 Fermented soy foods play a unique role in supplying vitamin K in certain traditional cuisines (like that of Japan).
 Sometimes you will see the word "natto" being used to refer to these fermented soy foods since Bacillus natto are bacteria that can convert vitamin K1 into K2 and are often used in the production of fermented soy products.
 Some cheeses are also fermented in a way that optimizes their vitamin K content.back to the top

 Naturally occurring vitamin K is absorbed from the intestines only in the presence of bile salts and other lipids through interaction with chylomicrons.
-Therefore, fat malabsorptive diseases can result in vitamin K deficiency.
+Therefore, fat absorption disorders can result in vitamin K deficiency.
+Patients with cystic fibrosis are particularly prone to deficiencies in the fat soluble vitamins due to defective pancreatic enzyme secretion and function.
 The synthetic vitamin K3 is water soluble and absorbed irrespective of the presence of intestinal lipids and bile.
 Since the vitamin K2 form is synthesized by intestinal bacteria, deficiency of the vitamin in adults is rare.
 However, long term antibiotic treatment can lead to deficiency in adults.
 The intestine of newborn infants is sterile, therefore, vitamin K deficiency in infants is possible if lacking from the early diet.
-The primary symptom of a deficiency in infants is a hemorrhagic syndrome.back to the top
+The primary symptom of a deficiency in infants is a hemorrhagic syndrome.
+Since vitamin K is critical for the generation of gla residues in clotting factors, as described above, deficiency in this vitamin results in dysfunction in the processes of blood coagulation.
+Since the defect will be at the level of factors II, VII, IX, X and protein C and protein S, the effects of vitamin K deficiency can be seen in the context of the prothrombin time (PT) assay.
+Whereas, vitamin C deficiency is associated with bleeding dysfunction at the level of platelet adhesion to collagen and is, therefore, measurable with an associated increase in bleeding time, vitamin K deficiency has no effect on bleeding time.back to the top

 Alpha-lipoic acid, LA, (chemical name: 1,2-dithiolane-3-pentanoic acid; also known as thioctic acid), is a naturally occurring dithiol compound synthesized enzymatically in the mitochondrion from the medium-chain fatty acid octanoic acid.
 Because LA can be synthesized in the body it is not technically considered a vitamin but because of its vital role in overall cellular metabolism it is considered as an important, but not necessary, dietary supplement.
 Lipoic acid has one chiral center and therefore exists in both R- and S-enantiomeric forms (see the Figure below).
 However, only R-LA is conjugated to conserved lysine residues in an amide linkage (forming a lipoamide), thus making this isoform essential as a cofactor in biological systems.
-Enzymes containing lipoamide are typically mitochondrial multi-enzyme complexes that catalyze the oxidative decarboxylation of α-keto acids (e.g. pyruvate dehydrogenase, α-ketoglutarate dehydrogenase, and transketolase) and glycine cleavage.
-The TCA cycle enzyme, α-ketoglutarate dehydrogenase, is also known as 2-oxoglutarate dehydrogenase.
+Enzymes containing lipoamide are typically mitochondrial multi-enzyme complexes that catalyze the oxidative decarboxylation of α-keto acids such as the pyruvate dehydrogenase complex (PDHc), 2-oxoglutarate dehydrogenase (also known as α-ketoglutarate dehydrogenase), and branched-chain keto acid dehydrogenase (BCKD), and the glycine cleavage complex (GCC).

-LA is a necessary cofactor for mitochondrial α-ketoacid dehydrogenases, and thus serves a critical role in mitochondrial energy metabolism.
+Given that LA is a necessary cofactor for mitochondrial α-ketoacid dehydrogenases, it thus serves a critical role in mitochondrial energy metabolism.
 In addition to de novo synthesis, LA is also absorbed intact from dietary sources, and it transiently accumulates in many tissues.
-LA has been described as a potent biological antioxidant, a detoxification agent, and a diabetes medicine; it has been used to improve age-associated cardiovascular, cognitive, and neuromuscular deficits, and has been implicated as a modulator of various inflammatory signaling pathways.
-Accumulating evidence indicates that LA supplied as a supplement in the diet may not be used as a metabolic cofactor but instead, elicits a unique set of biochemical activities with potential therapeutic value against a host of pathophysiological insults.
+LA has been described as a potent biological antioxidant, a detoxification agent, and a diabetes medicine.
+LA has been used to improve age-associated cardiovascular, cognitive, and neuromuscular deficits, and has been implicated as a modulator of various inflammatory signaling pathways.
+Accumulating evidence indicates that LA, supplied as a supplement in the diet, may not be used as a metabolic cofactor but instead, elicits a unique set of biochemical activities with potential therapeutic value against a host of pathophysiological insults.

-Lipoic acid is an essential cofactor for the E2 component of α-ketoacid dehydrogenase complexes, exclusively located in mitochondria.
-These include the pyruvate dehydrogenase (PDH), α-ketoglutarate dehydrogenase (KGDH), and branched chain α-ketoacid dehydrogenase (BCKDH) complexes.
-PDH catalyzes the oxidative carboxylation of pyruvate which serves as the entry point for carbohydrates into the TCA cycle as acetyl-CoA.
-KGDH serves as a regulatory enzyme in the TCA cycle.
-Evidence demonstrates that the activities of both PDH and KGDH are substantially decreased during aging and in neurodegenerative disorders.
+Lipoic acid is an essential cofactor for the E2 component of α-ketoacid dehydrogenase complexes that are exclusively located in mitochondria.
+These complexes include the pyruvate dehydrogenase complex (PDHc), 2-oxoglutarate (α-ketoglutarate) dehydrogenase (OGDH), and branched chain α-ketoacid dehydrogenase (BCKD) complexes.
+The PDHc catalyzes the oxidative carboxylation of pyruvate which serves as the entry point for carbohydrates into the TCA cycle as acetyl-CoA.
+OGDH catalyzes the conversion of 2-oxoglutarate (α-ketoglutarate) to succinyl-CoA in the TCA cycle.
+Evidence demonstrates that the activities of both PDH and OGDH are substantially decreased during aging and in neurodegenerative disorders.

 Extensive evidence suggests that LA may have therapeutic usefulness in lowering blood glucose levels in diabetic conditions and that the intracellular redox status plays a role in the modulation of insulin resistance.
 Lipoic acid has been shown to stimulate glucose uptake by affecting components of the insulin signaling pathway.
-The signaling networks of insulin receptor activation include the insulin receptor substrates (IRS1, IRS2, IRS3 and IRS4), PI3K, and AKT/PKB.
-Insulin-mediated activation of PI3K and AKT/PKB is necessary for the translocation of GLUT4 from an intracellular pool to the plasma membrane to allow for uptake of plasma glucose.
-Lipoic acid has been shown to augment tyrosine phosphorylation and the activity of components of insulin signaling including the insulin receptor, IRS1, PI3K, AKT1, and p38MAPK.
+The signaling networks of insulin receptor activation include the insulin receptor substrates (IRS1, IRS2, and IRS4), PI3K, and PKB/AKT.
+There are three members of the PKB/AKT family of serine/threonine kinases identified as AKT1 (PKB, also PKBα), AKT2 (PKBβ), and AKT3 (PKBγ).
+Insulin-mediated activation of PI3K and PKB/AKT is necessary for the translocation of GLUT4 from an intracellular pool to the plasma membrane to allow for uptake of plasma glucose.
+Lipoic acid has been shown to augment tyrosine phosphorylation and the activity of components of insulin signaling including the insulin receptor, IRS1, PI3K, PKB/AKT, and p38MAPK.
 In addition, LA stimulated glucose uptake upon translocation and regulation of the intrinsic activity of GLUT4, an effect that is likely mediated by p38 MAPK.
 R-LA, as well as oxidized isoforms have been shown to stimulate glucose transport in differentiated 3T3-L1 adipocytes by a mechanism entailing changes in the intracellular redox status.
 These effects of LA are in agreement with an alteration of the thiol reactivity of redox components of the insulin signaling pathway caused by a thiol/disulfide exchange mechanism.